nooxnet/smart-meter-mbus-dlms/readme.md

 `cd smart-meter-mbus-dlms`

-### Configure script
+### Configure Script

-First you have to determine the USB-Port where your MBus USB adapter ist connected to.
+First you have to determine the USB-Port where your M-Bus USB adapter ist connected to.

 List USB ports: